remy/clite/README.md

 };
 ```

 **Important note:** where `_` is used, this is the fallback for if the user has not specified a value for a particular command.
+If the default is not found, clite will revert to loading "`.`" (aka the index of package directory).

-## Filing issues & PRs
+## Feedback, filing issues & pull requests

 Please see the [contributing](https://github.com/remy/clite/blob/master/.github/CONTRIBUTING.md) for guidelines.

+All feedback is welcome ❤

 ## License